getnamo/SocketIOClient-Unreal/README.md

 Call *Bind Event* for each event you wish the client to subscribe, e.g. 'chat message'

-If you expect to receive events, select your component and in the Details pane press the + to add an 'On' event to your event graph
+If you expect to receive events, select your component and in the Details pane press the + to add an 'OnEvent' event to your event graph

 Handle this event for your event types, e.g. printing 'chat message' event strings.